Italy film industry: Battle on for Cinecitta studios

 So the sounds of jeering and chanting and blaring horns drift across the movie-making complex.

 The studios that call themselves Italy's "Factory of Dreams" are living a nightmare.

-At the centre of the row is a plan to restructure the organisation.'There's a soul'
+At the centre of the row is a plan to restructure the organisation.